-Victorinox have really thought about the pockets in the Avolve.
-You have a nice and deep side pocket for smaller things (jewelry, maps, cables etc).
-It also has some extra pockets inside it, including one for a dedicated luggage tracker (always good to know where you luggage is).
+Victorinox has really thought about the pockets in the Avolve.
+You have a nice and deep side pocket for smaller things (jewelry, maps, cables, etc).
+It also has some extra pockets inside it, including one for a dedicated luggage tracker (always good to know where your luggage is).

 The problem with such luggage, especially hard cases is a lack of pockets.